UK tech experts · info@vividrepairs.co.uk

 Gigabyte B550 Gaming X V2 Motherboard Review UK 2025

-The Gaming X V2 is what you buy when you need a full-size ATX board but can’t stretch to premium pricing.
-At £96, it’s brilliant value and one of the genuine best gigabyte motherboards under £100 options.
+The Gaming X V2 is what you buy when you need a full-size ATX board but can't stretch to premium pricing.
+At this price, it's brilliant value and one of the genuine best gigabyte motherboards under £100 options.
 The ATX form factor gives you more expansion slots and better spacing than Micro-ATX alternatives.

 The "Gaming" branding is mostly marketing.
 You get some red accents on the PCB and slightly better audio (Realtek ALC897 instead of ALC887), but nothing groundbreaking.
 Still no WiFi, RGB support is basic, and the BIOS is the same as cheaper boards.
 But if you want ATX expandability on a budget, this is sorted.
 Our Gigabyte B550 Gaming X V2 review has the full breakdown.